fordevoted/1092_EE3031_Computer-Programming/exercise/week5.md

 Hint1: \
 To build a Pascal's triangle, \
-you need to build if from row0 -> row1 -> row2 and so on.
+you need to build it from row0 -> row1 -> row2 and so on.

 Hint2: \
+To build a Pascal's triangle, \
+you could use for-for loop you learned in  \
+:bulb: Week4 Exercise Easy - Number Triangle.:bulb: \
+The most different is that you need to save number into array.

+Hint3: \
 ![hint](https://imgur.com/dt2Nlq3.jpg)

 ## Hard